New in Town

 New in Town is a 2009 romantic comedy-drama film directed by Jonas Elmer, starring Renée Zellweger, Harry Connick Jr., and Siobhan Fallon Hogan.
 It was filmed in Winnipeg and Selkirk, Manitoba, Canada, and in Los Angeles and South Beach, Miami, Florida.

-Miami business exec Lucy Hill is sent to a small Minnesota town to oversee the downsizing of a plant, but is soon won over by the locals.

 Despite negative reviews, the film achieved a mild box office success, earning $30 million against its $8 million budget.